craftingcity/The-Known-World/Heilich-Muwwoq.md

 ### Higher Housing
+Yuurmin's Home
+- a towering stone fortress in the higher housing district

 #### Drug Production
 Yuurmin's Traphouses
 - Yuurmin and the Protzgi Quiwkim own lots of property that they use to create and sell drugs